corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 * Your database setup is for testing/development purposes and your node connects with *administrative permissions* (in essence, it can modify database schema).
 * You are upgrading a production system, your policy allows a node to auto-update its database, and your node connects with *administrative permissions*.

 If you met the above criteria, then skip steps 3.1 to 3.4 and go directly to [Step 4](#step-4-replace-cordajar-with-the-new-version).
-You'll perform the automatic update in [Step 6](#step-6-update-database-automatic).
+You'll perform the automatic update in [Step 6](#step-6-start-the-node).

-If you can't perform an automatic update, then you must perform a manual update by following steps 3.1 to 3.4 below, before moving on to [Step 4](#step-4-replace-cordajar-with-the-new-version).
+If you can't perform an automatic update, then you must perform a manual update by following steps 3.1 to 3.4 below.
+You can then move on to [Step 4](#step-4-replace-cordajar-with-the-new-version).

 ### 3.1.
 Configure the Database Management Tool

 The Corda Database Management Tool needs access to a running database.
-You can set up the tool using a similar process to configuring a node.
+You set the tool up using a similar process to how you configure a node.
 You must provide a base directory that includes: